JYang1997/sipser_notes/sipser_notes.md

 ## The definition of  Algorithm
 	> TODO read scan turing 1936, then add more detail here The Church-Turing thesis provides the definition of algorithm.
-This fomalized t
+This fomalized the intuitive notion of algorithms.

+When talking about algorithm or more specifically **Turing machine
 # Chapter 4 Decidability